ZakariasLaws/raid-constellation/README.md

 The output of the `tensorflow_model_serving` is stored in `tensorflow_model_serving.log` in the bin directory.
 If one or more agents in charge of prediction for some reason do not work during run time, view this log to see if the error is related to TensorFlow Serving.

 #### <a name="Configuration"></a> RAID Configuration File
 Each device running an agent must have a configuration file in the location pointed to by the environment variable `RAID_DIR` (see [Environment Variable](#configuration)).
 To create this configuration file, run the `./configuration/configure.sh` script from the root directory and answer the questions.

-It is also possible to manually create the config file by copy pasting the following into a file named `config.RAID`, located in the dir pointed to by the environment variable `RAID_DIR`.
-Replace the right side of the equal sign with your local path:
+The script will place a file named `config.RAID` in the `RAID_DIR`, looking something like this:
 ```conf
 CONSTELLATION_PORT=4567
 TENSORFLOW_BIN=/usr/bin/tensorflow_model_server